isomerpages/moe-northlandsec/_about-northland/Events.md

 ---
 <h4><strong>Northland celebrates Hari  Raya</strong></h4>

+‘A Rojak Raya’ is the theme for this year’s Hari Raya celebration.
+Rojak is a dish that boasts multi-ethnic diversity and myriad variations in taste and ingredients.
+Similarly, the concert aims to remind Starmakers and Northstars that Hari Raya is celebrated by Muslims in Singapore and all around the world, regardless their ethnicities.
+The celebration featured elements of educating through games, fashion influences and food, all of which was conceptualised, assembled and executed by student directors.

 <iframe src="https://docs.google.com/presentation/d/e/2PACX-1vQ_SCyPaybGhRjlUG1KIQi9QDYmsRn5s-apDJ7AnyLOu6GFLFpN-gAOfhBxBBZ5-Q/embed?start=false&amp;loop=false&amp;delayms=3000" frameborder="0" width="480" height="389" allowfullscreen="true"></iframe>

 <h4><strong>ALP - Eldertech - Technology for Adaptive Aging - Code for Fun</strong></h4>